starship/starship/docs/de-DE/config/README.md

 ## Username

 The `username` module shows active user's username.
-Das Modul wird gezeigt, wenn mindestens einer der folgenden Punkte erfüllt ist:
+The module will be shown if any of the following conditions are met:

-- Der aktuelle Benutzer ist root
+- The current user is root
-- Der aktuelle Benutzer ist nicht der eingeloggte Benutzer
+- The current user isn't the same as the one that is logged in
-- Der Benutzer ist aktuell via SSH verbunden
+- The user is currently connected as an SSH session
-- Die Variable `show_always` ist auf true gesetzt
+- The variable `show_always` is set to true

-::: Tipp
+::: tip

 SSH connection is detected by checking environment variables `SSH_CONNECTION`, `SSH_CLIENT`, and `SSH_TTY`.
 If your SSH host does not set up these variables, one workaround is to set one of them with a dummy value.